-We evaluate the effect of the virtual space truncation on the quality of the interaction potential energy curves, both in ground and excited states, for the stacked homodimers of formaldehyde $[(CH_2O)2]$ and pyrrole $[(Pyr)2]$, as well as for the cytosine-uracil complex [Cyt-Ura].
-These test systems have been studied in a recent work, 16 and their structures are available in the Supporting Information.
-As reference, we use Coupled Cluster with Singles and Doubles (CCSD)25 and Equation-of-Motion Coupled Cluster with Singles and Doubles (EOM-CCSD)^{26,27} calculations for the ground and excited states, respectively, corrected for the basis set superposition error (BSSE).
-For the excited states of the homodimers, a single reference curve is obtained by averaging the energies of the two interacting states, that is, by removing the excitonic coupling.
-The same wave function methods are employed in the WF-in-DFT type PbE, with the low-level DFT calculations using the Perdew-Burke-Ernzerhof (PBE) functional.28 To make meaningful comparisons to the reference, the interaction energy has to be augmented by a dispersion correction,^{16,21} for which the D3 dispersion correction by Grimme was chosen,29 as justified later.
-All calculations have been performed by the MRCC suite of codes.^{23,24} Further details of the test calculations can be found in the Supporting Information.
+We evaluate the effect of the virtual space truncation on the quality of the interaction potential energy curves, both in ground and excited states, for the stacked homodimers of formaldehyde [(CH2O)2] and pyrrole [(Pyr)2], as well as for the cytosine-uracil complex [Cyt-Ura].
+The structures of the complexes are available in the Supporting Information.
+The investigated excited states are selected such that, for simplicity, the two-state model is valid for them, except for very short intermolecular distances in certain cases.
+The same states have been studied in a recent work 16 and the PbE technique using the SPADE-based localization of virtual orbitals was found to give unphysical potential energy surfaces in most cases.
+As reference, we use Coupled Cluster with Singles and Doubles (CCSD) 29 and Equation-of-Motion Coupled Cluster with Singles and Doubles (EOM-CCSD) ^{30,31} calculations for the ground and excited states, respectively, corrected for the basis set superposition error (BSSE).
+The same wave function methods are employed in the WF-in-DFT type PbE, with the low-level DFT calculations using the Perdew-Burke-Ernzerhof (PBE) functional.
+32 For the excited states of the homodimers, a single reference curve is obtained by averaging the energies of the two interacting states, that is, by removing the excitonic coupling.
+This choice allows the comparison of the calculated curves without any bias arising from the approximation used for the latter quantity.
+In the case of the [Cyt-Ura] heterodimer this is not possible and in this example the interaction of the two states via excitonic couplings is also included in the embedding models using the scheme described in Ref.
+16 (see the Supporting Information for more details and Ref.
+16 for discussion on the validity of this approximation).
+To make meaningful comparisons to the reference, the interaction energy has to be augmented by a dispersion correction, ^{16,25} for which the D3 dispersion correction by Grimme was chosen.
+33 Since in the present scheme the interaction energy is described by DFT, this choice is in accordance with Szalewicz's finding.
+34 All calculations have been performed by the MRCC suite of codes. ^{27,28} Further details of the test calculations can be found in the Supporting Information.

-On panel A of Figure 1, the ground state potential energy curves for the $[(CH_2O)2]$ dimer are shown, calculated with four different virtual spaces: the full virtual space, one localized with the SPADE procedure, the latter extended by two additional virtual orbitals (denoted as "ext.
+In panel A of Figure 1, the ground state potential energy curves for the [(CH2O)2] dimer are shown, calculated with four different virtual spaces: the full virtual space, one localized with the SPADE procedure, the latter extended by two additional virtual orbitals "ext.
 SPADE"), as well as with the space produced with the PAO scheme.
+Note that the SPADE and PAO schemes are using the same number of virtual orbitals which is that of the monomer.
 It is clearly seen that while with the full valence space the interaction energy is slightly overestimated, the SPADE localization results in a far too small interaction energy.
 Adding the two environment orbitals with the largest overlap with the AOs of the active subsystem improves the results considerably, while with PAO virtual orbitals an almost perfect curve is obtained.

 Figure 1: CCSD ground-state interaction energies (in atomic units) of the $[(CH_2O)2]$ (Panel A, N = 0.05, $s = 10^{-3}$) and $[(Pyr)2]$ (Panel B, N = 0.05, $s = 9 \cdot 10^{-5}$) homodimer complexes as functions of the intermolecular separation d, evaluated in the aug-cc-pVDZ basis.
+In the legend, the numbers in parenthesis give the number of virtual orbitals used in the various calculations at d = 5Å.